UFC Athlete Jim Wallhead Accepts Sanction for Anti-Doping Policy Violation

 test history and results

-Jeffery Miller of Louisville, Ky., an athlete in the sport of cycling, has accepted a six-year sanction for his anti-doping rule violations.
+David Less, of Hamburg, N.Y., an athlete in the sport of cycling, has accepted a two-year sanction for an anti-doping rule violation due to his refusal to provide a sample.

-Jonathan Sanford of Conyers, Ga. an athlete in the sport of track and field, has accepted a one-year sanction for his anti-doping rule violations.
+Craig Webb, of Traverse City, Mich., an athlete in the sport of cycling, has accepted a four-year sanction for an anti-doping rule violation due to his refusal to provide a sample.

-Michael Zoda of Yardley, Pa., an athlete in the sport of weightlifting, has accepted a two-year sanction for a non-analytical anti-doping rule violation.
+Alyssa Travis, of Cincinnati, Ohio, an athlete in the sport of weightlifting, has accepted a four-year sanction for an anti-doping rule violation due to her refusal to provide a sample.

 This is an necessary category.